 Course Description

 In the first semester of this course students take a close look at the child’s growth and development from conception to school age.
 They will also explore major theorists, their models of child development, and parenting.
-Students will study and observe the physical, social, emotional and intellectual development of children through direct contact with children in school based observations.
-Experience with a “Baby Think It Over” infant simulator is a component of this class.
+Students will study and observe the physical, social, emotional and intellectual development of children through projects and student led activities.
+Experience with a “RealCare Baby” infant simulator is a component of this class.
 In the second semester students will learn how to develop creative activities that promote self-expression and learn how play enhances children’s growth at different stages of development.
 Exploring activities in art, music, literature, science, and nutrition will provide understanding of how to involve children in activities and make the experiences fun and educational.
-Students interested in pursuing a career in the education field will find this course particularly interesting.
-This course may be taken as an elective or part of the Child Studies sequence.
+Students interested in pursuing a career in the education field or the field of psychology will find this course particularly interesting.
+This course may be taken as an elective, an approved NYS CTE Pathway or part of the Child Studies sequence.

 Course Requirements/Recommendations